thecoopgal/GloopGlopGovernance/CONTRIBUTING.md

-> "**GloopGlop is for everyone — and built by everyone who believes a better internet is possible.
+> "GloopGlop is for everyone — and built by everyone who believes a better internet is possible.
 >
-> Thanks for helping us create it!**"
+> Thanks for helping us create it!"

 # Contributing to GloopGlop